AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/new-reporting-experience/build-report.md

     </tbody>
    </table>

-1. (Optional) At any time, click `Preview` in the upper-right corner to see what your report looks like.
+1. (Optional) At any time, click **Preview** in the upper-right corner to see what your report looks like.
-1. (Optional) After you finish building the report, click `Share` in the upper-right corner to give specific users access to the report.
+1. (Optional) After you finish building the report, click **Share** in the upper-right corner to give specific users access to the report.

    <!--
-   For more information on sharing a report, see [share report link].
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information on sharing a report, see [share report link].</p>
    -->